 - 6. The Board has developed a vision/mission statement, overall corporate strategy and significant policies of the Fund.
 A complete record of particulars of significant policies along with the dates on which they were approved or amended has been maintained. - 7.
 All the powers of the Board have been duly exercised and decisions on material transactions, including appointment and determination of remuneration and terms and conditions of employment of the CEO have been taken by the Board.
 There is no other executive-director of the Company besides CEO. - 8.
 The meetings of the Board were presided over by the Chairman and, in his absence, by a director elected by the Board for this purpose and the Board meet at least once in every quarter.
 Written notices of the Board meetings, along with agenda and working papers, were circulated at least seven days before the meetings.
 The minutes of the meetings were appropriately recorded and circulated. - 9.
 In order to apprise the directors on their duties and responsibilities and requirements of CCG, the code requires company to conduct formal orientation for directors.
-Up to 30 June 2013, one of the directors has obtained the director's training program offered by Pakistan Institute of Corporate Governance.
-The Company has started the process for training of other directors and it is expected that some of other directors may also obtain certification of the director's training program in upcoming year.
-However, the directors are conversant with the relevant laws applicable to the Company, its policies and procedures and provisions of memorandum and articles of association and are aware of their duties and responsibilities. - 10.
+The board did not arrange director training /education program required under the code as all the directors meet the exemption criteria of minimum fourteen years of education and fifteen years of experience.
+The directors are conversant with the relevant laws applicable to the company, its policies and procedures and provisions of memorandum and articles of association and are aware of their duties and responsibilities. - 10.
 The Board has approved appointment of CFO, Company Secretary and Head of Internal Audit, including their remuneration and terms and conditions of employment. - 11.
 The Directors' report for this year has been prepared in compliance with the requirements of the CCG and fully describes the salient matters required to be disclosed. - 12.
 The financial statements of the Fund were duly endorsed by CEO and CFO before approval of the Board. - 13.
-The Directors, CEO and executives do not hold any interest in the units of the Fund other than that disclosed in note 18 to the financial statements "Transactions with Connected Persons". - 14.
+The Directors, CEO and executives do not hold any interest in the Units of the Fund other than that disclosed in note 18 to the financial statements "Transactions with Connected Persons". - 14.
 The Company has complied with all the corporate and financial reporting requirements of the CCG. - 15.
 The Board has formed an Audit Committee.
-It comprises of three members, of whom all are non-executive directors and the chairman of the committee is an independent director. - 16.
+It comprises of three members, of whom all are non-executive directors and the chairman of the committee is a non-independent director. - 16.
 The meetings of the audit committee were held at least once every quarter prior to approval of interim and final results of the Fund and as required by the CCG.
 The revised terms of reference of the committee have been formed and advised to the committee for compliance. - 17.
-The Board has formed a Human Resource and Remuneration Committee.
-It comprises of three members.
-All the members are non-executive directors and the chairman of the committee is a non-independent director. - 18.
-The Board has set up an effective internal audit function.
+The Board has formed an HR Committee.
+It comprises of four members, of who are non-executive directors and the chairman of the committee is a non-independent director. - 18.
+The board has set up an effective internal audit function.